 - Excessive therapy or diagnostic procedures

-- Unrelated screening tests, examinations, and therapies that the beneficiary has no symptoms or diagnoses, except for certain screening tests, examinations, and therapies
+- Unrelated screening tests, exams, and therapies w here the patient has no symptoms or diagnoses, except certain screening tests, exams, and therapies

-- Unnecessary services based on the diagnosis of the beneficiary such as, acupuncture and transcendental meditation
+- Unnecessary services based on the patient’s diagnosis, like transcendental meditation

 Exceptions or items and services that may be covered listed on www.cms.gov are: Medicare Preventive Services, Transitional Care Management, Chronic Care Management, and Advance Care Planning.
 CMS states: “Medicare may cover items and services administered to alleviate pain or discomfort, even if such use may increase the risk of death, if not furnished for the specific purpose of causing death”.